ugur-sa/portfolio/src/content/posts/HowICreatedAFinancialDatasetAndTrainedBERTOnIt.md

     return text
 ```

-With a little bit of tuning, this script was able to split the text into sentences the way I wanted.
-After the sentences have been split, they were saved into a table called **sentences** in the database.
+With a little tweaking, this script was able to split the text into sentences the way I wanted.
+Once the sentences were split, they were stored in a table called **sentences** in the database.

+## Classifying the sentences

 The following script, gets all sentences, classifies them with the selected model and then saves the classification to the database: